RespectKnowledge/EEG_Speech_Depression_MultiDL/README.md

 # Data_preprocessed_EEGSpeech
 Go to folder and check data preprocessing files.
 You must downlaod dataset files and csv in order to process the raw dataset for deep learning models
+# Added new preprocessing files, you go to eeg prerocessing folder

 # Dataloader_files
 Go to dataloader_files folder and you can see various dataloader based on single EEG, single speech 2D images and multiple dataloader